Blog Tweaks

 When I looked at the HTML of the site, it had all these “pure-*” classes on

 the markup.
-And realized that was pure.css
+And realized that was pure.css, a CSS framework.
+It reminded

 me too much of Tailwind, which I didn’t really like from first time I saw it